-But strangely, when we become adult in years, we often forget what it was like to be a child.
-We forget how keenly children feel, how insufficient their understanding of the ways of grownups is, what it is like to be small and defenseless and to have to stand miserably by while your shortcomings are discussed.
+But strangely, when we become adults, we often forget what it was like to be a child.
+We forget how keenly children feel, how insufficient their understanding of the ways of grownups is, and what it’s like to be small and defenseless and to have to stand miserably by while your shortcomings are discussed.

 Such conversation gives sanction to two kinds of behavior (which adults often at great pains try to teach children not to indulge in)—namely, gossiping about other people and eavesdropping on adult conversation.